nanoframework/nanoFramework.IoT.Device/devices/GnssDevice/README.md

 // Add the TXT parser in the NMEA Parser Nmea0183Parser.AddParser(new TxtData());

-// on the GNSS device, make sure you add the ParseMEssage event gnssDevice = new GenericSerialGnssDevice("COM2");
+// on the GNSS device, make sure you add the ParsedMessage event gnssDevice = new GenericSerialGnssDevice("COM2");
 gnssDevice.ParsedMessage += ParsedMessage;
 ```